St. Helena Island Light: Current status

-The light is an active aid to navigation, and is used for maritime heritage education.
+The light is an active aid to navigation and is used for maritime heritage education.
 It is managed by the Great Lakes Lighthouse Keepers Association, which has a thirty-year lease, but the Coast Guard maintains the optic.

 After the St. Helena lighthouse complex was de-staffed and the civilian fishing station became a ghost settlement, evidence of human presence on the island began to structurally deteriorate.
 Wreckers, vandals, and plunderers imposed significant damage upon the light tower and adjacent structures.
 The U.S. Coast Guard, the lighthouse's last federal operator, viewed the remains as "attractive nuisances" for which they bore continuing legal liability.
 They recommended in 1980 that the lighthouse complex be razed.
-Due to lack of demolition funds, the recommendation was not implemented.
-However, early in the 1980s, the assistant keeper's dwelling and boathouse were leveled.
+Due to a lack of demolition funds, the recommendation was not implemented.
+However, early in the 1980s, the assistant keeper's dwelling and boathouse were levelled.

 This recommendation was not implemented and the Great Lakes Lighthouse Keepers Association (GLLKA) assumed ownership of the property and commenced restoration efforts in 1986 with the help of Boy Scouts of America Troop 4 from Ann Arbor, Michigan.
 The rehabilitation effort was significant, with an estimated 900 cuyd of debris requiring removal.
 As of 2008, the GLLKA planned to continue restoring the lighthouse complex to its appearance in 1900.
 Possible future St. Helena goals include the construction of an unmanned visitor center on the island to educate visiting yachtsmen.
 Restoration efforts are tied to similar activity on neighboring Round Island Light (Michigan).
 The sale was made under the terms of the National Historic Lighthouse Preservation Act.

 The Coast Guard transferred the lighthouse complex and reservation to the GLLKA in 1997 via legislative transfer, on condition that the GLLKA continue to allow the Coast Guard to operate the light.
 A light continues to operate to this day with a 250 mm acrylic lens, the original Fresnel lens having disappeared.
 The remainder of St. Helena Island, outside the lighthouse reservation, was purchased by the Little Traverse Conservancy in September 2001.

-The light's restoration has won numerous state national and state historic preservation awards.
+The light's restoration has won numerous state national, and state historic preservation awards.
 These include Keep Michigan Beautiful Award, Mid-West Living Hometown Pride Award, Take Pride in America Award and United States President George H. W. Bush’s 630th Point of Light Award in the "Thousand points of light" program.

 The lighthouse was added to the National Register of Historic Places in 1988.
 It is Mackinac County listing #88000442.
 The light is also known as St. Helena Lighthouse and the St. Helene Lighthouse.

 St. Helena Island Light is one of 149 lighthouses in Michigan.
 Michigan has more lighthouses than any other state.

 Boy Scouts from Troop 4 still visit the island every year in mid-June to continue renovations to the light station.